canonical/analytics-terraform-solutions/kubeflow/README.md

 This solution module is intended to be used either on its own or as part of a higher-level module.

 ### Create model
-If `kubeflow` model is created outside of this solution module (ie in a higer-level module), then this should be deployed with `create_model` set to `false`.
+If `kubeflow` model is created outside of this solution module (ie in a higher-level module), then this should be deployed with `create_model` set to `false`.
 ```
 terraform apply -var create_model=false
 ```